Emmanuel-R8/genie-kepler-vue3/README.md

 ## Required before running

-- Install all JS/TS modules. `yarn`has been used. `npm` should be OK too.
+- Install all JS/TS modules. `yarn` has been used. `npm` should be OK too.
-- Create a `.env` file in the top directory (where `package.json` is) containing various environment variables.
-There is a `env.template` to see what is needed.
+- Create a `.env` file in the top directory (where `package.json` is) containing various environment variables. `env.template` indicates what is needed.

 # Code structure